eclipse-pass/main/docs/infrastructure/github-secrets.md

 GitHub secrets are intended for use by GitHub Actions workflows.
 If you want a workflow to interact with something that requires authentication, you will likely need to create a secret which will allow authentication to happen securely without making any private information available to anybody having access to the repositories.

-There are two levels that GitHub secrets can exist at: organization and repo.
+There are three levels that GitHub secrets can exist at: organization, repo, and environment.

 An organization secret belongs to the `eclipse-pass` organization and is available to workflows that are part of any repository that exists under the `eclipse-pass` organization.
 Secrets that will be used across many repositories should be placed here to prevent duplication.

 A repository secret exists within that repository and can only be used by workflows belonging to that repository.

+An environment secret exists within a specific environment within a repository.
+It can only be used by workflows belonging to that repository and the workflow must specify the environment that it's using.

 ### Creating Secrets